ON THIS PAGE

 InSight Science Goals

-InSight Has Three Science Instruments
+InSight's Three Science Instruments

-SEIS senses seismic waves to study the crust, mantle, and core of Mars.
+SEIS sensed seismic waves to study the crust, mantle, and core of Mars.
 Meteorites impacting the surface, magma moving at great depths, or movement along a fault can all cause seismic waves on Mars.
 Studying the depths of Mars with the seismometer tells scientists about the temperature, pressure, and composition of the material that first formed the rocky planets.

 HP3 was designed to burrow below the Martian surface and investigate how much heat is still flowing out of Mars.
 Due to the unexpected soil properties it encountered, the mole was unable to take the measurements as designed.